-- (1) Duty period during aerial work with single crew member is 10 hours. - (2) The crew member may spend maximum five hours at the controls of an aircraft during the duty period. - (3) The maximum permitted uninterrupted time spent at the controls of an aircraft shall be three hours.
-The minimum obligatory rest after every three hours uninterrupted aircraft operation is two hours. - (4) The crew member during their duty period may perform maximum 35 take-offs during single flight period or maximum 50 take-offs if the operation is performed during two flight periods. - (5) The operator shall specify in the Operations Manual reporting times that realistically reflect the time necessary for safety-related pre-flight duties.
+- (1) Duty period during aerial work with single crew member is 10 hours. - (2) The crew member may spend maximum six hours flight time during the duty period. - (3) The maximum permitted uninterrupted flight time spent shall be three hours.
+The minimum obligatory rest after every four hours uninterrupted flight time is two hours. - (4) The crew member during their flight time may perform maximum 35 take-offs during single flight period or maximum 60 take-offs if the operation is performed during two flight periods. - (5) The operator shall specify in the Operations Manual reporting times that realistically reflect the time necessary for safety-related pre-flight duties.

-- (1) Duty period during aerial work with two crew members is 12 hours. - (2) The crew members may spend maximum six hours at the controls of an aircraft during the duty period. - (3) The maximum permitted uninterrupted time spent at the controls of an aircraft shall be four hours.
-The minimum obligatory rest after every four hours uninterrupted aircraft operation is one hour. - (4) The crew member during their duty period may perform maximum 45 take-offs during single flight period or maximum 60 take-offs if the operation is performed during two flight periods. - (5) The operator shall specify in the Operations Manual reporting times that realistically reflect the time necessary for safety-related pre-flight duties.
+- (1) Duty period during aerial work with two crew members is 12 hours. - (2) The crew members may spend maximum eight hours flight time during the duty period. - (3) The maximum permitted uninterrupted flight time shall be four hours.
+The minimum obligatory rest after every four hours uninterrupted aircraft operation is two hours. - (4) The crew member during their flight time may perform maximum 45 take-offs during single flight period or maximum 80 take-offs if the operation is performed during two flight periods. - (5) The operator shall specify in the Operations Manual reporting times that realistically reflect the time necessary for safety-related pre-flight duties.